 The research interests of Win-Kuang Shen, M.D., center on clinical electrophysiology, including neurocardiogenic syncope, cardiac autonomic regulation, atrial fibrillation and sudden cardiac death.
 He is particularly focused on clinical electrophysiology for older adults.

 - Clinical outcomes after permanent pacemaker and defibrillator implantation.
 Collaborating investigators in this area include David L. Hayes, M.D., and Paul A. Friedman, M.D.
-Methodologies include statistical modeling for decision making and risk stratification.
+Methodologies include statistical modeling for decision-making and risk stratification.

 - Clinical databases on atrial fibrillation and sudden cardiac death.
 Dr. Shen and collaborators, including Andre Terzic, M.D., Ph.D., and Michael J. Ackerman, M.D., Ph.D., are studying single-channel electrophysiology and molecular biology in the basic laboratory.
 Methodologies include patch clamp techniques, calcium imaging and molecular biology.

 Clinical studies and translation of Dr. Shen's research include population-based outcome studies and laboratory-based studies of mechanisms in the human heart.
 Dr. Shen's overall research goal is to improve the technologies used to maintain and promote cardiovascular health, thereby helping patients live longer and with better quality of life.